GeorgeIoak/AtticFanControl/ReadMe.md

 - **Multiple Sensor Support**: Register up to 10 indoor sensors, each with a unique ID and name.
 - **Automatic Registration & Discovery**: Sensors register themselves automatically when they send data; no manual setup required on the controller.
 - **Web UI Integration**: Indoor sensor data (average and per-room) is displayed in the main controller's dashboard, with a modal for details.
+- **Web UI Integration**: Indoor sensor data is displayed on the main dashboard.
+A dedicated dashboard at `/indoor_sensors_dashboard.html` allows for viewing and managing all sensors.
 - **Timeout Management**: Inactive sensors are automatically removed after 30 minutes.
 - **Data Validation**: Sensor values are checked for reasonable ranges before being accepted.
 - **REST API**: Full API for submitting, listing, and removing sensors and their data.